I don’t know how I got here. It feels like I just appeared; saw myself, already in motion, heading towards some

 There was a large hollow close to the ground masked with an ivy curtain, where a small fox found its shelter one day.
 We watched it grow and fell in love with it – me and the ivy.
 Sometimes we would get worried when it wasn’t coming back, but it always eventually did, while we were reassuring ourselves that love is about letting it roam free and remaining a safe home it can always return to.

 And I remember people saying that the ivy smothers the tree and thus should be gotten rid of, but I’ve always seen such union as beautiful, and I really felt it now.
 Tied closely together, we grew around and into each other, became literally one, and shared our common form with all the life and beauty around us.

 Sometimes children would come to play, sliding down the branches into the river.
 Men and women would come to collect firewood and bark for healing.
 Lovers would leave with bunches of catkins and I can only guess how many baskets, cradles and coffins were made out of our twigs.

-Relentlessly growing back, there was always more and more of them – enough for everything.
+Relentlessly growing back, there was always more and more of them – enough for every purpose.

 Thus, I found my destination.